-In addition to many years of public and personal gardening, and design work, he has the following accomplishments:
+In addition to many years of public and personal gardening, consulting, and design work, he has the following accomplishments:

 - Trained & Certified as a Permaculture Design Consultant (2003) and Permaculture Teacher at the Central Rocky Mountain Permaculture Institute in Colorado, site of one of the most mature forest gardens in the US & a unique place to study permaculture in action

 - Certified as a Wildlife Habitat Naturalist (2003) by the Windstar Wildlife Institute

 - Co-founder of Pikes Peak Permaculture, a non-profit organization that provides education and resources in sustainable design, and offers workshops and Permaculture Certification courses

 - More than 18+ years experience, designing, growing, planting, and working in forest gardens.

 - Compost Building